 Soon after launching in May 2023, the idea of a community of family historians started to attract a growing number of committed members.
 Most engaged in programming that focused on ā€œhowā€ to share stories.
 As we moved to Substack, many members wanted to share their stories using the platform but were intimidated by the burden of creating their own Substack newsletters.

-In March 2024, we expanded with the addition of the Projectkin Membersā€™ Corner, a dedicated section for publishing the family history stories of our members.
+In March 2024, we expanded with the addition of the Projectkin Membersā€™ Corner, a dedicated section for publishing our members' family history stories.
 New cohorts of guest writers are added each month.
 Learn more and join us!

 Hang on, how is this all free?

-In the software business thereā€™s an expression that ā€œif you arenā€™t paying for a product, then YOU are the product.ā€ Thatā€™s a reference to platforms like Facebook or Google who offer robust platforms for free in exchange for paid advertiser access to you and data about you.
+In the software business, thereā€™s an expression that ā€œif you arenā€™t paying for a product, then YOU are the product.ā€ Thatā€™s a reference to platforms like Facebook or Google, which offer robust platforms for free in exchange for paid advertiser access to you and data about you.
 Iā€™m not doing that here on Projectkin.

 After a long career in startups, I have no interest in launching a new platform.
-Instead, I want to help more people be productive in capturing, recording and sharing these important stories.
-Today, we have a remarkable array of tools at little or no cost why not take advantage of them to the benefit of a community.
+Instead, I want to help more people be productive in capturing, recording, and sharing these important stories.
+Today, we have a remarkable array of tools at little or no cost, so why not take advantage of them to benefit a community?

 Getting to self-sustaining operations

 Iā€™ve promised to make this endeavor self-sustaining over time.
 Iā€™m not charging for my own time.
-When I incur external costs, Iā€™ve added mechanisms to support operational contributions.
+Iā€™ve added mechanisms to support operational contributions when I incur external costs.

 • Substack gives me email, video hosting, and a discussion platform for free.

-• Iā€™m personally contributing funds to cover productivity software and modest local taxes, fees, and insurance.
+• Iā€™m paying for my own productivity software and modest local taxes, fees, and insurance.

-To manage these modest monthly costs, I now welcome ā€œtipsā€ or contributions when you feel like it using a tip jar platform hosted at buymeacoffee.com.
+Unfortunately, this has meant that we now incur modest monthly expenses.
+To manage them, we now accept ad-hoc ā€œtipsā€ or contributions using a tip jar platform hosted at buymeacoffee.com.
 They accept credit card contributions on my behalf in increments of $5.
-Tips are always appreciated, but never required.
+Tips are always appreciated but never required.

 Drop me a five-spot at Buymeacoffee.com/projectkin